-- Cover (I use press and seaand set in a warm place in your kitchen until dough doubles in size.
+- Cover (I use press and seal to cover.
+Then set in a warm place in your kitchen until dough doubles in size.)

-- When dough is ready, turn onto a floured surface and knead dough for about 5 min. sprinkling more flour as your kneading (if needeto make dough not sticky.
+- When the dough is ready, turn onto a floured surface and knead the dough for about 5 min. sprinkling more flour as you knead (if needed make the dough not sticky.

 - Once you knead your dough, separate into for even balls (like pictured above)

-- With a pastry brush, brush about 2 tsp olive oil in the skillet
+- With a pastry brush, brush about 2 teaspoon olive oil in the skillet.

 - This makes 4 pizzas.
 You could cut the dough recipe in half if needed

-Caprese: tbsp olive oil, 1 fresh garlic clove, 1/4 tsp pink salt.
+Caprese: tablespoon olive oil, 1 fresh garlic clove, ¼ teaspoon pink salt.
 Add a few slices fresh tomato (sprinkled with salt and pepper) top with fresh mozzarella (I slice it in half and lightly season with salt)season with Italian seasoning and bake.
 Add fresh basil leaves when it comes out of the oven.

-Gorgonzola and grape: I know it sounds weird but it's delish!
-1/2 cup gorgonzola cheese.
+Gorgonzola and grape: I know it sounds weird but it's delish! ½ cup gorgonzola cheese.
 Cut about 6-8 grapes in half place them over cheese.
-Top with 1 1/2 tsp fresh chopped rosemary.
+Top with 1 ½ teaspoon fresh chopped rosemary.
 Bake until finished and add fresh arugula!

 Elke is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.